 For starters, the thief will typically have to forge the payee’s signature or alter the check.
-With modern checks, it’s difficult to get away with alterations.
-Among other things, that means he’ll commit fraud.
-Then, he’ll have to convince a bank or check cashing store to accept the fake endorsement (which is especially difficult without showing ID and revealing his identity).
+With modern checks, it’s difficult to get away with alterations, and altered checks are a form of fraud.
+Then, they will have to convince a bank or check cashing store to accept the fake endorsement (which is especially difficult without showing ID and revealing their identity).
 If you use the suggestions above, you make all of this difficult for the thief.
 Also, the restrictive endorsement improves the chances that you’ll have a bank account number tied to the thief, which can help investigators.

 Assuming a thief is successful in getting cash, your check would have been used fraudulently.
 You should contact your bank and law enforcement officials immediately.
 State laws may protect you from loss, but it’s important to follow the specific steps required in each state.
 The bank or check cashing store that cashed the check may be liable for any loss.

 All of the information above assumes that the check is deposited or cashed in the United States.
 U.S. banks have strict rules on identifying customers, but other nations may have different rules.

-Have you lost a check?
 If a check disappears, you can request a stop payment at your bank.
 Your bank will flag the check and (hopefully) prevent the check from being paid from your account.
-There may be a modest fee for this service, and there are limits to how effective it is — but it’s safer than doing nothing.
+There may be a modest fee for this service, and there are limits to how effective it is—but it’s safer than doing nothing.

 You can also set up alerts (like email or text message alerts) from your bank so that you know when the check is deposited.
 Moving quickly can help you and your bank track down any problems.

 Alternatives to Mailing a Check